HiddenHarmsHub/comparison-interface/docs/testing.md

 If you are not using the dev container, to run the Python tests you will need to install the dependencies in the `requirements-test.txt`.

 To run the JavaScript and accessibility tests you need to install Node and then the dependencies in the `package.json` file provided.
-In addition you need to install a chrome browser for puppeteer (this is used for the accessibility tests).
+In addition you need to install a Chrome browser for Puppeteer (this is used for the accessibility tests).
 The dependencies can be installed as follows (run from the root of the repository):

 ```bash
 npm install